6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Speak with an Austin, Texas Property Division Lawyer

 The prospect of dividing or even selling your business in a divorce can be heartbreaking.
-At Powers and Kerr, PLLC, we understand how important it is to keep your business thriving, even during divorce.
+At Powers Kerr & Rashidi, PLLC, we understand how important it is to keep your business thriving, even during divorce.
 We will work tirelessly to represent your interests and help you understand your options under Texas law.
 Contact us today to schedule a confidential consultation with one of our experienced Travis County divorce attorneys.
 Call us at 512-610-6199

 Source: